gitmikayao/web-viewer-docs/docs/plugins/edit.md

 ### crop()
 - **Description:** Crop the page.
 - **Arguments:**
-  - `{ number } left` - the distance between the left side of crop box and the left side of the page.
+  - `{ number } left` - the left side distance between the crop box and the page.
-  - `{ number } top` - the distance between the top side of crop box and the top side of the page.
+  - `{ number } top` - the top side distance between the crop box and the page.
   - `{ number } width` - the width of the crop box.
   - `{ number } height` - the height of the crop box.
 - **Returns:** `{ boolean }`